ameydabhade/adonis-mcp/CONTRIBUTING.md

-# Contributing to Zerodha Kite MCP Server
+# Contributing to Adonis

-Thank you for your interest in contributing to the Zerodha Kite MCP Server!
+Thank you for your interest in contributing to Adonis - Trading MCP Server!
 We welcome contributions from the community and are grateful for your support.

 ## Table of Contents